leanswift/leanswift.github.io/supplierportal/src/pages/user-guide-for-connection-info.md

 In the “Download Credentials" dialog box, do the below steps.

-- Enable “Create Service Account”
+- Enable “Create Service Account” to get the Username and Password in the ".ionapi" file
 - Choose “User Name”
 - Click on “Download”